krevanth/ZAP/README.md

 Copyright (C) 2016-2022 Revanth Kamaraj \<<revanth91kamaraj@gmail.com>\>

 ## Notice
 This repo was originally a public repo that was temporarily made private.
 During the time it was private, it was detached from its forks in accordance with GitHub forking rules.
-Now that it has been made public again, please note that this repo is the original parent source for the orphaned forks.
+Note that this repo is the original definitive ZAP parent source for the orphaned forks and their sub-forks.

 ## License